-The separate and exclusive rights of use and occupation of individual cottages is linked to blocks of shares in Silvermine Village Share Block Holding (Pty) Limited.
-A purchaser acquiring a block of twelve shares gains title to the exclusive use and occupation of a specific cottage and garage.
+The separate and exclusive rights of use and occupation of individual cottages are derived from blocks of shares in Silvermine Village Share Block Holding (Pty) Limited.
+A purchaser acquiring the relevant share blocks obtains the exclusive use and occupation of a specific cottage and garage.

 What happens when a cottage is finally vacated?

-The resident or his/her estate receives a full refund of the interest-free loan, plus the cost of any authorized improvements made.
+The shareholder or his/her estate receives a full refund of the amount which he/she paid for the share blocks plus the cost of any registered improvement costs.

 What happens to any surplus generated from the re-sale of cottage rights?

-These costs would otherwise be paid out of the monthly levies collected from residents.
-One of the main objectives of Silvermine is to maintain its levies at affordable levels through subsidising them where feasible.
+These costs would otherwise be paid out of the monthly general levies collected from residents.
+One of the main objectives of Silvermine Village is to maintain its levies at affordable levels by subsidizing them from exit levies.